Yanks' Torres believes Astros cheated in '19 too

 TAMPA, Fla. -- Did the Houston Astros' sign-stealing practices continue past the 2017 postseason?
 New York Yankees shortstop Gleyber Torres has no doubt that it did.

-Torres was referring to playing the baseball videogame "MLB: The Show" against Yankees' pitcher Luis Severino, where he admitted to peeking at his teammate's controller to see what pitch was coming.
+Torres was referring to playing the video game "MLB: The Show" against Yankees pitcher Luis Severino, where he admitted to peeking at his teammate's controller to see what pitch was coming.

 "When I face like Severino, I saw the controller and I did really well and he didn't know, and the next one I did the same thing and I win!"
 Torres added.